edgexfoundry/edgex-docs/docs_src/microservices/application/GeneralAppServiceConfig.md

 # Application Service Configuration

-Similar to other EdgeX services, configuration is first determined by the `configuration.toml` file in the `/res` folder.
+Similar to other EdgeX services, configuration is first determined by the `configuration.yaml` file in the `/res` folder.
 Once loaded any environment overrides are applied.
 If `-cp` is passed to the application on startup, the SDK will leverage the specific configuration provider (i.e Consul) to push the configuration into the provider and monitor `Writeable` configuration from there.
 You will find the configuration under the `edgex/appservices/2.0/` key in the provider (i.e Consul).
 On re-restart the service will pull the configuration from the provider and apply any environment overrides.

 This section describes the configuration elements that are unique to Application Services